maydayv7/dotfiles/README.md

 And follow the instructions to setup and rebuild the system

 ## Notes
+#### Caution
+I am pretty new to Nix, and my configuration is still *WIP*.
+If you have any doubts or suggestions, feel free to open an issue

 #### Requirements
 - Intel CPU + iGPU
 - UEFI System (for use with GRUB EFI Bootloader)